yarmiganosca/shell_mock/README.md

 end
 ```

-More complex expectations are also supported:
+More complex expectations are also supported.

 Called exactly once: `expect(stub).to have_been_called.once`